OVERVIEW: The Wieboldt Foundation awards grants to organizations working to end homelessness and community issues in the

 PROFILE: Established in 1921, the Wieboldt Foundation is the foundation of William A. and Anna K. Wieboldt.
-Before William Wieboldt became a successful businessman in Chicago because of the generosity of others, and he never forgot it.
-As a child in Germany, Wieboldt grew up fatherless and was given a chance to gain experience working in an uncle's general store.
+Before William Wieboldt became a successful businessman in Chicago, he grew up in Germany, fatherless and given a chance to work in his uncle's general store.
 At the age of 26 and with $2,600 in the bank, Wieboldt and his new bride, Anna, started their own small store on Chicago's northwest side.
-Wieboldt's ingenuity created business profits that rivaled the well-established downtown establishments on State Street.
 At its peak in 1910, Wieboldt's original department store employed at least 700 people, expanded to 15 Chicago-area locations, and brought in $3 million in sales annually.
 Today, the foundation is “committed to preserving the founders’ charge, now translated into a concentration on activities that empower local neighborhood residents.”
 Grantmaking areas of interest are homelessness and urban and community development in low-income neighborhoods.

 This foundation works to empower residents of low-income neighborhoods and give them a voice in decisions that affect their lives.
 The foundation does not typically support capital development direct social services, or research studies.
 Instead, it supports the creation of new local institutions, training local leadership, and collaboration among nonprofits.
 Past support has gone to Action Now Institute, ONE Northside, Waukegan to College, and Southside Organized for Unity & Liberation.
 Wieboldt also funds program-related investments through loans, loan guarantees, or equity investments to help community groups with financing.
 Wieboldt offers program related investments up to $40,000 and up to a five-year period.